J. L. P. Roche Victoria

 Chevalier John Ladislaus Pitchaiya Roche Victoria K. S. G (b.
 26 September 1894 - d.
 15 October 1962) was an Indian politician from Tuticorin belonging to the Indian National Congress.
-He was from a wealthy and eminent Paravar family and was also a businessman with ownership in several commercial ventures.
-During 1926-46 he was the chairman of the Tuticorin Municipality.
-He was a member of the Madras Presidency Legislative Assembly during 1937-42 and a nominated member of the Madras Legislative Council from 1946.
-He served as the minister for Food and Fisheries in the P. S. Kumaraswami Raja cabinet during 2 June 1949 – 8 February 1952.
+He hailed from a wealthy and eminent Paravar family and was also a businessman with ownership in several commercial ventures.
+From 1926-46, he served as the chairman of the Tuticorin Municipality.
+Additionally, he was a member of the Madras Presidency Legislative Assembly during 1937-42 and a nominated member of the Madras Legislative Council from 1946.
+Roche served as the minister for Food and Fisheries in the P. S. Kumaraswami Raja cabinet during 2 June 1949 – 8 February 1952.
 He was elected to the Tamil Nadu legislative assembly as an Indian National Congress candidate from Tuticorin constituency in the 1952 election.
-He was also the governor of the Rotary district 320 (covering Sri Lanka and South India).
+Furthermore, he held the position of governor of Rotary district 320 (covering Sri Lanka and South India).

 Victoria became a Chevalier of the Order of St. Gregory the Great.
 The Roche park in Tuticorin is named after him.